oscar-franzen/alona/README.md

 `--hvg_n [int]` | Number of highly variable genes to use.
 If method is `brennecke` then `--hvg_n` determines how many genes will be used from the genes that are significant.
 Default: 1000
 `--qc_auto [yes\|no]` | Automatically filters low quality cells using five quality metrics and Mahalanobis distances.
 Three standard deviations from the mean is considered an outlier and will be removed.
 Default: yes

+# Input files
+The input file is a single gene expression matrix in plain text format.
+The file can be compressed with zip, gzip or bzip2.
+In addition, data can also be in [Matrix Market](https://math.nist.gov/MatrixMarket/) format, consisting of three files (one file for the actual data values, a second file for barcodes and a third file for gene symbols), which must be bundled together in a tar file (can be compressed or not).

 # Output files

 # Contact